2005 Atlantic hurricane season: Tropical Depression Ten

-Tropical Depression Ten formed between the Lesser Antilles and Cabo Verde on August 13 from a tropical wave that entered the Atlantic five days earlier.
+Tropical Depression Ten formed between the Lesser Antilles and Cape Verde on August 13 from a tropical wave that entered the Atlantic five days earlier.
 The depression moved slowly westward in an environment of strong vertical shear.
 Some weather models predicted relaxing shear and intensification of the system; however, the hostile conditions ripped the system apart, causing the depression to degenerate into a remnant low, and the NHC discontinued advisories on August 14, when no organized deep convection remained.
 The remnants of Tropical Depression Ten continued drifting northwestward, before degenerating further into a tropical wave north of the Leeward Islands, on August 18.
 Soon afterward, the low-level and mid-level circulations split, with the mid-level circulation lagging behind to the east.
 The remnant low-level circulation continued westward, before dissipating near Cuba on August 21.
-Producing occasional bursts of convection, the mid-level remnant circulation eventually merged with another tropical wave approaching from the east, on August 19.
-This new system would become Tropical Depression Twelve over the Bahamas and, eventually, Hurricane Katrina.
+Producing occasional bursts of convection, the mid-level remnant circulation eventually merged with another tropical wave, which later produced Hurricane Katrina, approaching from the east, on August 19.